lowkeyprisha/traffic-prediction/README.md

 # OR open in VS Code and click Run All
 ```

-This will generate `submission.csv` in the same folder.
+Running all cells will generate `submission.csv` in the same folder.

 ---